 The ultimate irony, of course, is that we can’t find the words for these horrors.
 At one point, Krystyna sings “words” with a melisma so long that the syllable becomes a meaningless vocalise.
 This moment personifies the opera’s power: More than any one memorable melody or texture, what’s striking is the way the music and text work together to keep the listener oriented (if not comforted).
 Krystyna sings, after a long episode in a single key, of erasing her identity; the final line, “Nothing exists from her past as of today,” cadences not in the expected home key, or even the alternative “deceptive” arrival, but a step down, in a distant key area.
 Consider the past obliterated.

 Equally as a singer and actor, Lynch carried the show, her performance so full-bodied that you could forget the stage held just one singer and sextet (players from the Seattle Symphony, conducted by Joseph Mechavich).
 A decade after its premiere, then, why is this opera, which so easily tells a difficult and important story, not more well known?
-Heggie is one of the most famous contemporary opera composers, not only in the Bay Area, where he lives (and once worked, in public relations, for both Cal Performances and SF Opera), but across the globe.
+Heggie is one of the most famous contemporary opera composers, not only in the Bay Area, where he lives (and ), but across the globe.
 And it’s not that his other work is easy.
 Dead Man Walking (2000), one of the most-performed new operas by any American composer, is about a convicted murderer on death row and is probably the most emotionally excruciating show I’ve seen.

 On Wednesday, unexpected levity came with the 2007 opera For a Look or a Touch.
 Librettist Gene Scheer, who also wrote Another Sunrise, here adapts the journal entries of Manfred Lewin (bass-baritone Ryan McKinny), a gay Jewish man murdered at Auschwitz.
 Actor Curt Branom costarred as his lover, Gad.